 How long does it take to kill a corneal ulcer?

 Corneal ulcers have to stop getting worse before they can start getting better.
 How quickly an ulcer heals depends on the infectious agent and the patient’s unique biology.
 Generally, an ulcer stops getting worse within just a few days.
 It then heals over completely within several more days to weeks.
 There are many considerations if an ulcer is taking longer to heal, and your doctor will discuss this if necessary.

 What are empiric antibiotics and fortified antibiotics?

 Because corneal cultures take days to reveal what the specific infecting agent is and about one-third of the time don’t show anything, we have to start treatment before we know with certainty what is infecting the cornea.
 Sometimes, the patient’s story or the eye exam can give clues as to the type of infection.
 Your doctor has to select medications that will cover the most likely suspects for your case and will try to cover as many entities as possible within reason.
 This practice is called broad spectrum or empiric antibiotics.
-Your doctor often needs antibiotics that are not commercially produced by drug companies, or needs antibiotics at higher concentration than what drug companies typically produce.
+Your doctor often needs antibiotics that are not commercially produced by drug companies or needs antibiotics at a higher concentration than what drug companies typically produce.
 These are called fortified antibiotics and will most likely have to be made at a special compounding pharmacy.

 How can Prokera help after the corneal ulcer has healed?

-PROKERA are the only FDA-approved therapeutic tissue products that reduce inflammation and promote healing of the ocular surface.
+PROKERA is the only FDA-approved therapeutic tissue products that reduce inflammation and promote healing of the ocular surface.
 It is a biologic corneal bandage device useful for a wide variety of corneal surface diseases including corneal ulcers.
 Amniotic membranes, which are obtained from the placenta during a planned Cesarean section, have anti-inflammatory properties, promote regeneration of the corneal epithelium, and reduce corneal scarring.
 Click here for more information about Prokera.